pvankranenburg/MTCFeatures/docsrc/source/melodyrepresentation.rst

 	* - `duration`
 	  - float
 	  - [0.0, ->)
-	  - Duration of the (possibly tied) note.
-Quarter note has duration 1.0.
+	  - Total duration of the (possibly tied) note and (possibly) following rest.
+Whole note has duration 1.0.
+[This will change in version 1.1: Duration of the (possibly tied) note.
+Quarter note has duration 1.0.]
 	* - `duration_frac`
 	  - Fraction (string)
 	  - {'n/d', 'n'}